chrod/yt-status/README.md

 */5 * * * * python3 /home/user/src/yt-status/yt-status.py
 ```
 ### Check stock for YT bikes other than those above
-YT Bikes websites use common html tags for their website.
-You can key on these to check stock for a bike type and size.
+YT Bikes websites use unique static html descriptors in their website model stock fields.
+You can key on these to check stock for any bike type and size.

 In the script's yt_bikes [dict](https://github.com/chrod/yt-status/blob/master/yt-status.py#L109), you need to provide 2 new pieces of information:
 - `url`: the full URL path to the bike purchase page of interest